 Materials for extraction are not included.

-Extraction procedure for plasma is provided.
+If needed, extraction procedure for plasma is provided.

 Note: Phoenix Pharmaceuticals, Inc. guarantees that its products conform to the information contained in this publication.
 The purchaser must determine the suitability of the product for their particular needs and establish optimum sample concentration.